seanzeni/LM/sql-inventory-validator/README.md

 row, they are added to the good output `Validation Notes` column:

 - Project is not found in RSET Efforts yet and will be default placed.
-- Bundle TestEnvironment is zero, so region placement is skipped on purpose.
+- Bundle TestEnvironment is zero, so region mismatch errors are skipped on purpose while Region/System enrichment still runs.

 CCID is not validated from the Projects table.
 Output rows derive CCID from the first six characters of Project Code.